ebousse/gemoc-rc-day18/report.md

 ### Annual release

-- An annual release may break the API, and require other dependent projects to update their code
-- A annual release happens only one time per year (obviously) with the following calendar:
+An annual release happens only one time per year (obviously) with the following calendar:
-  - **May**: a discussion on the next release starts
+- *May*: a discussion on the next release starts
-  - **June**: features are frozen, release candidates are built
+- *June*: features and the API are frozen, release candidates are built and tested
-  - **July**: the official release is published
+- *July*: the official release is published

 ### Intermediary release